zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

        Please refer to the :doc:`Recurring payments guide </payments/recurring>` for more information on how to implement the fraud library.

+   * - ``digitalGoods``

+       .. type:: boolean
+          :required: false

+     - Indicate if you're about to deliver digital goods, like for example a license.
+Setting this parameter can have consequences for your Seller Protection by PayPal.
+Please see `PayPal's help article <https://www.paypal.com/us/brc/article/seller-protection>`_ about Seller Protection for more information.

+       **Default**: ``false``

 paysafecard
 """""""""""
 .. list-table::